aurimontem/phs/week_3/README.md

 Compiling a simple skeleton document
 ------------------------------------
-LaTeX turns a .tex document full of plain-text into a beautifully typeset and vector graphic .pdf document.
+LaTeX turns a plaintext .tex document into a beautifully typeset and vector graphic .pdf document.
 (It can also create .dvi and .ps documents, but in the modern era .pdf is all you will need).
-This means that there is a learning curve-- unlike Microsoft Word, where "what you see is what you get", you do not simply type on a screen and print out the document.
+In LaTeX, though, there is a learning curve-- unlike Microsoft Word, where "what you see is what you get", you do not simply type on a screen and print out the document.

 Briefly look at the LaTeX syntax with `less skeleton_document.tex`.
-It is just text, that we will compile using `pdflatex MY_FILE.tex` into a pdf document:
+We will compile this document into a pdf using `pdflatex MY_FILE.tex`:
 ```
     % pdflatex skeleton_document.tex
     This is pdfTeX, Version 3.14159265-2.6-1.40.18 (TeX Live 2017/Arch Linux) (preloaded format=pdflatex)